 Many people are under the assumption that any injury they receive while on the job is covered under workers’ compensation.
 Unfortunately, this is not always the case.
 It is possible to get hurt while working in Carlisle, only to find out that your particular injury or situation prevents you from collecting the workers’ compensation you were depending on.
-Here, an attorney discusses occurrences in which you may not be eligible for the assistance.
+Here, a work injury attorney discusses occurrences in which you may not be eligible for the assistance.

 Injured While Volunteering